MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: : Motivation and Intuition

 In summary, our motivation is to include regularization constraints on the solution by borrowing some inherent computer vision feature invariance to certain transformations.
-In this way, we will target learning the low dimensional embedding which contains only essential information about the data that might be of interest for the targeted downstream task and where all information about the augmentations is excluded.
+In~this way, we target learning the low-dimensional embedding, which contains only essential information about the data that might be of interest for the targeted downstream task and where all information about the augmentations is~excluded.